haddockapp/haddockapp/atp.md

 - **Steps:**
   1. Unfold the "Users" menu.
   2. Select the desired test user with the "Member" role by clicking the three purple dots at the start of their row.
-     _If you are testing on the `demo.haddock.ovh` environment, select the user 'test@haddock.ovh'._
+     _If you are testing on the `dev.haddock.ovh` environment, select the user `test@haddock.ovh`._
   3. Click the "Deactivate" option to deactivate the selected user's account.
 - **Expected result:**
   - The selected user's status in the list should change from green checked circle to a red circle with a dash, indicating that their account has been deactivated.
   - Attempting to connect as the deactivated user should result in an error.
-    _If you are testing on the `demo.haddock.ovh` environment, you should not be able to connect with the deactivated user with the email: 'test@haddock.ovh' and username: 'test' and the password "haddockpassword"._
+    _If you are testing on the `dev.haddock.ovh` environment, you should not be able to connect with the deactivated user with the email: `test@haddock.ovh` and username: `test` and the password `haddockpassword`._

 ---